-- 1. Click on the text <Click here to load file> to load WAV file.
+- Click on the text <Click here to load file> to load WAV file.
 An Explorer window will open from where the file can be selected.
 Highlight the selected file and click "open".
 You will now see the file path. - Now select the appropriate code template (Binary Gray 1aN).
 By activating the "Auto inc encode", the trigger for the announcements will be automatically set to successive ascending order. - 3.
 The trigger can also be set manually by using the trigger box (only Binary- and Gray- Code).
-Using the same method you can also define an additional start trigger. - 4.
-If from one start signal, more than one file should be played back in sequence (e.g. a gong before the announcement), enter the text number (line number) in the field "Next" the following announce ment.
+Using the same method you can also define an additional start trigger.

+- 4. If from one start signal, more than one file should be played back in sequence (e.g. a gong before the announcement), enter the text number (line number) in the field "Next" the following announce ment.
 By clicking on the "Delay" field a pause between announcements may be added.
-Should an interruption ("Int") or a loop ("Loop") be intended for the announcement then the appropriate field must be clicked. - Enter the selected configuration settings by clicking on the "Add" field.Repeat the steps 1 5 until all desired announcements are entered in the configuration. - 6.
-If the "Line in/Line out" function is to be used, the output volume of the "Line out" is set pressing up/down here. - 7.
-Here the configuration in process may be saved or a stored configuration may be loaded. - 8.
-Select a serial interface on the PC here. - 9.
-To transfer the data to the voice module, please press the "Transfer" button.
-Depending on the amount of data to be transferred, the process can take some time.
-You can follow the current status of the data transfer in the progress bar.
+Should an interruption ("Int") or a loop ("Loop") be intended for the announcement then the appropriate field must be clicked. - Enter the selected configuration settings by clicking on the "Add" field.
+Repeat the steps 1 5 until all desired announcements are entered in the configuration. - 6.
+If the texts should be delivered by the additional triggers 9 12 then enter the text number (line number) of the announcement in the appropriate box.